pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/consumer.md

 ### Step 5: Deploy your application

 If `can-i-deploy` returns a successful response, you can deploy your application.
-Once your application is deployed, you can notify Pactflow of the release - see the [recording deployments & releases] (<https://docs.pact.io/pact_broker/recording_deployments_and_releases>) docs
+Once your application is deployed, you can notify PactFlow of the release - see the [recording deployments & releases] (<https://docs.pact.io/pact_broker/recording_deployments_and_releases>) docs

 _Golden rule:_